-The contribution of solar energy can play an essential role in the total energy supply of the world.
-In some countries, solar energy is being used in places such as homes, airports, which relieve lifetime electricity bills, as well as being a positive step for the green environment.
-Therefore, today we will learn about the basic concept of how does work solar energy.
+The contribution of solar energy can play an essential role in the world’s total energy supply.
+In some countries, solar energy is being used in homes and airports, which relieves lifetime electricity bills and is a positive step for the green environment.
+Today in this article, we will learn about the basic concept of solar energy.

 To use solar energy, we need silicon, which is commonly identified as a metalloid, and this silicon is made only from sand, which is abundant on Earth.
 The sand is heated in a furnace with carbon at a temperature of 2000 ° C to obtain raw silicon.

-Then undergoes a complex purification process that the raw silicon is converted into a gaseous silicon compound and then mixed with hydrogen to obtain a highly pure polycrystalline silicon, which is used to get solar energy.
+Then undergoes a complex purification process.
+First, the raw silicon is converted into a gaseous silicon compound and mixed with hydrogen to obtain highly pure polycrystalline silicon used to get solar energy.

 These parts of silicon are called negative type (n-type) regions.
 Three valence aluminium electron atoms are injected into silicon, and this part is called the positive type (P-type) region.